 SECREDAS is funded by the Electronic Component Systems for European Leadership (ECSEL) Joint Undertaking under grant agreement No 783119 and by the Carinthian Business Promotion Fund (KWF).
 This Joint Undertaking receives support from the European Union’s Horizon 2020 research and innovation program and by 30 the ECSEL Participating States.
 Polan

-How can e-mobility, light electric vehicles (EL-Vs) and e-bikes in particular, ease and improve the future traffic situation in small and medium-sized cities?
+How can e-mobility, light electric vehicles (EL-Vs), and e-bikes, in particular, ease and improve the future traffic situation in small and medium-sized cities?

 Possible answers to this question will be explored in the framework of the three-year research project STEVE (Smart-Tailored L-category Electric Vehicle demonstration in hEterogeneous urban use cases) funded by the European Commission.
-The cities Villach (Austria), Torino and Venaria (Italy) and Calvia (Spain) have been entrusted with this research project, that incorporates 21 partners from seven countries, that will invest together US$ 11.2 million (EUR 9.5 million) in the context of the project.
+The cities Villach (Austria), Torino and Venaria (Italy), and Calvia (Spain) have been entrusted with this research project, which incorporates 21 partners from seven countries, that will invest together US$ 11.2 million (EUR 9.5 million) in the context of the project.
 CISC’s role is to provide and integrate a platform enabling secure and personalized mobile ticketing and optional payment.
-With it’s SDKs and Cloud services CISC will focus on mobile applications to access and use the services combined with gamification concepts.
-The major aspect is integration within existing vertical applications (two- and four wheelers EL-Vs mobility service providers, supporters, tourist attractions) in the context as a user-friendly, adaptable to country behaviors and regulations, boosted by a set of gamification concepts attracting the system to permanent (urban citizens) and occasional (=tourist) users.
+With it’s SDKs and Cloud services, CISC will focus on mobile applications to access and use the services combined with gamification concepts.
+The major aspect is integration within existing vertical applications (two- and four-wheelers EL-Vs mobility service providers, supporters, tourist attractions) in the context as a user-friendly, adaptable to country behaviors and regulations, boosted by a set of gamification concepts attracting the system to permanent (urban citizens) and occasional (=tourist) users.